gon250/club-game/README.md

 ## Description
 Hacktoberfest 2021 supabase.
-Website that still in WIP where the idea is to have a Game Club (kind of Book club but for video-games)
+Website implemented by the Supabase's Hacktoberfest where the idea is to have a Game Club (kind of Book club but for video-games)

+The main idea of this is play with supabase and participate in the event.

 ## Made with supabase
 * Demo: [https://club-game.vercel.app/](https://club-game.vercel.app/)